Penguin-Scrolls/PenguinScrolls/README.md

 The dataset is located at huggingface datasethub: [TODO]

-The dataset includes a variety of document types (e.g., financial reports, legal documents, academic papers) ranging from 1K to 128K characters in length.
+The dataset includes a variety of document types (e.g., books,financial reports, legal documents, academic papers) ranging from 1K to 128K characters in length.
 Task types include information extraction, summarization, content analysis, reasoning, etc., with varying levels of difficulty.
 Multi-turn dialogue data simulates real-world interactions.
 Both Chinese and English data are provided.

 ### Running Evaluation